-On the actual exam, I will pick one of the following questions for you to write on:
+On the actual exam, I will pick one of the following questions:

-- 1. Although biologists have identified cells as parts of organisms since the first applications of the microscope in the 17th century, the conception of what cells are and what is particularly important to the identity of cells changed fundamentally, especially during the 19th century.
-Describe the how the conception of what cells are changed from Hooke to Schleiden and Schwann to Virchow and explain what were the major factors that influenced how these different biologists characterized cells. - 2.
-Compare and discuss the ways of conceptualizing living phenomena advanced by Xavier Bichat (traditionally seen as a vitalist) and Claude Bernard (traditionally seen as a mechanist).
-Discuss the implications of each of their frameworks for the development of biology as a science.
-How successful do you think Bernard was in explaining the features of living organisms on which Bichat focused?
-Explain. - 3.
+- 1. What is it to adopt a mechanistic view of living organisms?
+How would a mechanist's explanation of a living activity differ from one offered by an Aristotelian?
+Offer at least two examples of biological phenomena for which mechanists proposed explanations in the 19th century.
+Describe their explanations.
+How might an Aristotelian address the same phenomenon?
+What could a mechanist say in defense of their approach and against the Aristotelian? - 2.
 In advancing his theory of the cell, Theodor Schwann considered himself to be a mechanist.
 What did he take to be central to being a mechanist and how did his cell theory exemplify a mechanist viewpoint?
-How did his account of fermentation lead others to view him as a vitalist?
+What about his account of fermentation led others to view him as a vitalist?
 How would Schwann go about defending the view that this account of fermentation was still mechanistic?
 Was he really a mechanist or a vitalist?
-Defend your answer. - 4.
+Defend your answer. - 3.
 Fermentation was the focus of extensive investigation by chemists and biologists in the 19th century.
 Describe the different views that were taken by some of the major investigators during the century (e.g., Lavoisier, Schwann, Liebig, Pasteur, and Buchner) and discuss the differing conceptions these entail of how biological phenomena should be investigated and explained.
-Does Buchner's discovery of cell-free fermentation settle the issue, or is there still room for differing perspectives on fermentation?
+Does Buchner's discovery of cell-free fermentation settle the issue, or was there still room for differing perspectives on fermentation? - 4.
+Compare and discuss the ways of conceptualizing living phenomena advanced by Xavier Bichat (traditionally seen as a vitalist) and Claude Bernard (traditionally seen as a mechanist).
+Discuss the implications of each of their frameworks for the development of biology as a science.
+How successful do you think Bernard was in explaining the features of living organisms on which Bichat focused?
+Explain.